5eunji/Final-project-G3/README.md

 Discuss how the characters’ emotions are conveyed through tone and intonation.

-👦👧 Students' Role:
+👦👧 Students' Role: 교수님 피드백으로 수정완료

-Listen carefully and discuss the emotions of the characters.
+Students record their role-play, upload the file to Google Drive, and submit it through a Google Form.

 2. 🎙 Speaking Activity (20 minutes)

-(1) Role-Playing Activity: Recreate the Scene (10 minutes
+(1) Role-Playing Activity: Recreate the Scene (10 minutes)

 🎯 Objective: Enhance speaking skills and practice expression through role-playing.